liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. 给手机充电
 1. what crime you suspect me of committing
 1. coalition
-1. are available to public
-1. goods of a high quality
-1. still involved in mystery
 1. democratic
 1. half of its former size
 1. still-life